Profiling and Timing

 Exercise:

 You can also install the line_profiler and memory_profiler tools.
+It may be preferable to install from the conda-forge channel for memory_profiler.

 conda install line_profiler

-conda install memory_profiler
+conda install -c conda-forge memory_profiler

 The line_profiler tool provides a special version of the Python interpreter, kernprof and defines a decorator @profile.
 To use it from the command line, add the decorator to any function you wish to profile.